Common starling: Description

-Vocalization
+Song and calls

-The common starling is a noisy bird.
-Its song consists of a wide variety of both melodic and mechanical-sounding noises as part of a ritual succession of sounds.
+The common starling is noisy, its song consisting of a wide variety of both melodic and mechanical-sounding noises as part of a ritual succession of sounds.
 The male is the main songster and engages in bouts of song lasting for a minute or more.
 Each of these typically includes four varieties of song type, which follow each other in a regular order without pause.
 The bout starts with a series of pure-tone whistles and these are followed by the main part of the song, a number of variable sequences that often incorporate snatches of song mimicked from other species of bird and various naturally occurring or man-made noises.
 The structure and simplicity of the sound mimicked is of greater importance than the frequency with which it occurs.
 In some instances, a wild starling has been observed to mimic a sound it has heard only once.
 Each sound clip is repeated several times before the bird moves on to the next.
 After this variable section comes a number of types of repeated clicks followed by a final burst of high-frequency song, again formed of several types.
 Each bird has its own repertoire with more proficient birds having a range of up to 35 variable song types and as many as 14 types of clicks.